icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/index.md

 ---
-title: Introduction
-description: The Slic multiplexed transport protocol.
+title: The Slic multiplexed transport protocol
 show_toc: false
 ---

-## The Slic transport protocol

 Slic is a transport protocol designed to provide the same functionality as [QUIC][quic].
 Instead of relying on UDP, it relies on a duplex transport (such as TCP) for the data transmission.